tikv/minitrace-rust/README.md

   `LocalCollector` is provided to retrieve `LocalSpan`s from thread local.
 Such collected `LocalSpan`s can be mounted to a normal `Span`.

-  At most time, we should use the thread-local tracing mechanism via `LocalSpan` and `LocalCollector` to achieve the high performance goal.
-In other situations where execution is crossing thread bound and a normal `Span` has to be passed from one thread to another thread, we just need to simply mount collected `LocalSpan`s to such a `Span`.
+  At most time, we should use the thread-local tracing mechanism (i.e `LocalSpan` and `LocalCollector`) to achieve the high performance goal.
+In other situations where execution is crossing thread bound, and a `Span` has to be passed from one thread to another thread, we just need to simply mount `LocalSpan`s, which is collected by different `LocalCollector`s, to the `Span`.

 ## Usage